Hannah Taylor-Gordon

-Hannah Taylor-Gordon (born March 6, 1987) is a retired English actress.
+Hannah Taylor-Gordon (born 6 March 1987) is an English retired actress.
 She made her film debut in the 1993 film The House of the Spirits.
 She is best known for her role as Anne Frank in the TV miniseries Anne Frank: The Whole Story for which she received both an Emmy and a Golden Globe nomination.

-In 2012 she played Lady Macbeth in the low-budget award-winning film version of The Tragedy of Macbeth.
+In 2012 she played Lady Macbeth in a film version of The Tragedy of Macbeth.

 Career

 Taylor-Gordon has been acting since she was four.
 Her first acting role was on the British television series Casualty.
 Her first film role was in the 1993 film The House of the Spirits, where she played young Blanca Trueba.
 She played small roles in the film Four Weddings and a Funeral and Mary Shelley's Frankenstein.

 Taylor-Gordon is probably best known for playing Anne Frank in the 2001 ABC television film Anne Frank: The Whole Story, which earned her nominations for both a Golden Globe and an Emmy Award.
 The miniseries co-starred Ben Kingsley, Brenda Blethyn, and Lili Taylor.

 Taylor-Gordon starred as Lina in the 1999 film Jakob the Liar, which co-starred Robin Williams.
 She played a Holocaust victim in both this film and Anne Frank: The Whole Story.
 In the 2004 film Secret Passage, Taylor-Gordon played a supporting role alongside John Turturro.

 In 2005, Taylor-Gordon acted in the film The Fine Art of Love.
 She played Irene, starring alongside Natalia Tena, Mary Nighy and Jacqueline Bisset.

 In 2012, Taylor-Gordon played Lady Macbeth in the film The Tragedy of Macbeth, that would eventually win awards for Best Film, Best Actor, and Best Director at the Indie Film Festival.

-She also played Stella in BBC Radio 4's production The Cazalets: Marking Time' until August 2013.
+She also played Stella in BBC Radio 4's production The Cazalets: Marking Time until August 2013.

 Personal life

 Hannah Taylor Gordon was born in London.
 She is the daughter of Andrew, an entrepreneur, and Clare Gordon, a homemaker.
 She studied Art History and Italian at University College London and trained at the New York City method acting school Lee Strasberg Theatre and Film Institute in 2008.
-She graduated in 2012 from LAMDA and now lives in Los Angeles & London.
+She graduated in 2012 from LAMDA and now lives in Los Angeles and London.